vectordotdev/vector/website/docs/reference/transforms/tag_cardinality_limit.md

 ### Memory Utilization

 This transform stores in memory a copy of the key for every tag on every metric event seen by this transform.
-In mode `exect`, a copy of every distinct value *for each key* is also kept in memory, until [`value_limit`](#value_limit) distinct values have been seen for a given key, at which point new values for that key will be rejected.
+In mode `exact`, a copy of every distinct value *for each key* is also kept in memory, until [`value_limit`](#value_limit) distinct values have been seen for a given key, at which point new values for that key will be rejected.
 So to estimate the memory usage of this transform in mode `exact`